HARMONY 1 - 2019/0

 |Practical based assessment||HARMONY EXERCISE||60|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of the basic principles of common-practice harmony and methods employed to analyse it.

 Thus, the summative assessment for this module consists of:

-Two harmony exercises of not more than 24 bars (30% and 40%) to be submitted by the Monday of Week 8 and the Monday of Week 12.
+- One harmony exercise of not more than 24 bars (60%) to be submitted by the Tuesday Week 13.
 (Addresses learning outcomes 2 and 3.)

 Formative assessment and feedback

 Formative assessment will consist of exercises enabling students to develop the skills and confidence required for successful completion of the assessed exercises.
 Feedback on the formative assessments will be provided in good time to feed into the summative assessments.
 Feedback on the summative assessments will be provided within three weeks after the date of submission.

 - Develop your understanding of tonal harmony.

 - Develop your skills in writing short spans of music employing common-practice harmony.

 - Develop your skills in analysing short spans of common-practice harmony.